 Graduation from a CMA accredited 2-year Canadian Primary Care Paramedicine program or equivalent

-Completion of Holland College Medical form (this is a pDF and will open in a new window)
+Completion of Holland College Medical Assessment Form (this is a pDF and will open in a new window)

 Current Heart and Stroke BLS

 Completion of Immunization Verification Form (required after acceptance) (This is a PDF and will open in a new window)

 Valid Class 4 (taxi, ambulance or small bus) driver’s license